 This year it may not have been a goal but Ashley’s husband, Bryan, was with us and had never seen a moose.
 Yesterday we went out to Mt.
 Washington to register and saw our moose.
 Maybe it was a good sign.

 I tried to stretch and massage it for a while before returning and finishing the game.
-But the key test would be getting on the bike and riding bike to work.
+But the key test would be getting on the bike and riding the bike to work.
 I couldn’t.
 Every pedal stroke hurt and I knew that’s where I would get my power to climb the mountain.

 Tuesday evening I just tried to “spin” it out, riding very lightly in the neighborhood.
 There wasn’t power there.
 I tried the same Wednesday morning and still felt it.
-Thursday in Connecticut it began to feel better and I only hoped that while it didn’t seem to hurt anymore, that there would be power reserves in my leg when I needed them.
+Thursday in Connecticut it began to feel better and I only hoped that while it didn’t seem to hurt anymore, there would be power reserves in my leg when I needed them.

 I did that for about 25 minutes to warm up my legs and get my heart rate up a little.
 It was chilly at the start.
-I was in my jersey and another rider asked me if that’s all I was wearing.
+I was in my jersey and another rider asked me if that was all I was wearing.
 I told him I was unsure and he had lots of warm gear on.
 The more I thought about it I decided to wear a long sleeve Under Armour under my jersey.
 I had thought about wearing arm warmers but decided it was better to wear something on my core as well.
 The Under Armour would wick away moisture but keep me warm when I reached the cold summit.
-That was the last Ashley and Bryan saw me — decked out in my long riding gear.
+That was the last Ashley and Bryan saw me — decked out in my warm riding gear.

 My goals were simple.

-- Finish ahead of the Sag (Broom) Wagon.
+Finish ahead of the Sag (Broom) Wagon.
 Even finishing last (Lanterne Rouge) would be sort of cool as long as I finished.

-- Don’t stop.
+Don’t stop.
 Although I reluctantly made a deal with myself that stopping and resting was better than not finishing, so if I had to, I would.
 But don’t.

-- Don’t walk.
+Don’t walk.
 Again, walking was better than not finishing but try to stay on the bike.

-- Under two hours?
+Under two hours?
 I had no time goal but thought I would be in the 1:40-1:50 range.

 On Thursday I had ridden Hurricane Mountain Road and failed to get up that two-mile 16-18% climb without a brief stop.
 (See Blog Doubt Sets In) I did another test ride Friday and went slower seeing if riding slow and steady would conserve the energy I had.
 It did and that would be my strategy for climbing the “Rockpile.”